Leighton James: Personal life

 In June 2007, the BBC reported that James was given a driving ban for driving while one-and-a-half times over the legal alcohol limit.

 James caused controversy in March 2008 by commenting in his column in the South Wales Evening Post that he would like Cardiff City to lose to Barnsley in the 2008 FA Cup semi-final.
 Although the rivalry between the football clubs of Swansea City and Cardiff City is well documented, James' comments angered some because of his supposed impartiality as a pundit, and also for his staunch attitude that Welsh people should support Welsh teams in whatever sport, an opinion he had discussed at length on radio phone-in programmes.
 As punishment for his comments, the BBC saw fit to ban James from appearing on their programmes for two weeks.
 He returned on 26 April 2008 to the Wales on Saturday programme.

 James' comments about Cardiff City were the subject of the song "Leighton James Don't Like Us", recorded by Cardiff musician Leigh Bailey.

 Away from football, in June 2007, James was named Rookie Lollipop Man of the Year by Swansea Council for Penyrheol Primary School, which his nephew Thomas James went to.

 James was a rugby fan and often commented on rugby on the Real Radio sports phone-in.
 He was an avid supporter of Scarlets.
 He also played cricket and has been described as an extremely competent batsman.

+He had a daughter, Jemma and granddaughter Annabel who are Burnley season ticket holders.

 James died in Cwmrhydyceirw on 19 April 2024, at the age of 71.